dart-lang/dartdoc/README.md

 ## Generating docs

 Run `dart doc .` from the root directory of a package.
-Your package must analyze without errors with `dart analyze` or `flutter analyze` as appropriate.
-Here is an example of dart doc documenting
+You must first run `dart pub get` or `flutter pub get` and your package must analyze without errors with `dart analyze` or `flutter analyze` as appropriate.
-itself:
+Here is an example of dartdoc documenting itself:

 ```
+$ dart pub get
+...
 $ dart doc .
 Documenting dartdoc...
 ...